-Lake Land College plans to strategically explore and develop policies and programs that would support competency-based education in the disciplines appropriate to accommodate this skills-mastery learning model.
+17.Available degree and certificate Lake Land College plans to

+programs must adapt to assess and strategically explore and develop

+advance students based on their policies and programs that would

+demonstrated mastery of skills and support competency-based education

+knowledge. in the disciplines appropriate to

+accommodate this skills-mastery

+learning model.

-18.Dual Credit must be continuously Dual Credit staff and faculty will continue
+18.Dual Credit must be continuously Dual Credit staff and faculty will

-updated to reflect new laws. to develop and implement new strategies
+updated to reflect new laws. continue to develop and implement

-to best integrate changes to dual credit
+new strategies to best integrate

+changes to dual credit laws.
-laws.

-Specific Support for Marginalized Groups
+Specific Support for Marginalized Gro pups

-19.Based on student outcomes data, Lake The College will review options to
+19.Based on student outcomes data, The College will review options to

-Land College will develop strategies for establish and maintain a College-wide
+Lake Land College will develop establish and maintain a College-wide

-enhancing successful course completion student group based on marginalized
+strategies for enhancing successful student group based on marginalized

-rates for marginalized students. communities.
-Other group options based
+course completion rates for communities.
+Other group options

-on specific populations will also be
+marginalized students. based on specific populations will

-explored.
+also be explored.

-20.Significant enrollment and retention Lake Land College will have an
+20.Significant enrollment and Lake Land College will have an

-gaps exist for Native acknowledgement in place stating that
+retention gaps exist for Native acknowledgement in place stating

-American/Indigenous students. the College campus is located on ground
+American/Indigenous students. that the College campus is located on

-that was taken from many indigenous
+ground that was taken from many

-Americans, including but not limited to
+indigenous Americans, including but

-the Očhéthi Šakówiŋ, Kiikaapoi, Kaskaskia
+not limited to the Očhéthi Šakówiŋ,

-and Myaamia nations.
+Kiikaapoi, Kaskaskia and Myaamia

+nations.

 This Land Acknowledgement will also

 include curricular integration into

 classroom and College practices.

-21.Equity gaps exist for students with The College will conduct an audit of all

-disabilities, especially in the area of campus doors to ensure accessibility, and

-retention according to the data. handicap-accessible options will be made

-available where they are needed.

-22.Inequities between College work The administration will analyze existing groups have been brought to the board policies for equity issues, and work College's attention, particularly closely with legal experts to ensure that concerning the distribution of employee College benefits and incentives are benefits and initiatives per the 2024 equitably accessible to all of Lake Land Equity Plan Questionnaire.
-College's valued employees.
-23.Barriers exist in employee The College will update Board Policy understanding of DEIB concepts and 05.37 to include mandatory, annual DEIB Accessibility needs. and accessibility training for employees with the goal of providing more inclusive and equitable experiences for students and colleagues.
+21.Equity gaps exist for students with The College will conduct an audit of disabilities, especially in the area of all campus doors to ensure retention according to the data. accessibility, and handicap-accessible options will be made available where they are needed.
+22.Inequities between College work The administration will analyze groups have been brought to the existing board policies for equity College's attention, particularly issues, and work closely with legal concerning the distribution of experts to ensure that College employee benefits and initiatives per benefits and incentives are equitably the 2024 Equity Plan Questionnaire. accessible to all of Lake Land College's valued employees.
+23.Barriers exist in employee The College will update Board Policy understanding of DEIB concepts and 05.37 to include mandatory, annual Accessibility needs.
+DEIB and accessibility training for employees with the goal of providing more inclusive and equitable experiences for students and colleagues.